 10. Avoid reinventing the wheel.
 Look online and in books for best practices and strategies.

-Compiled from the new edition of my ebook, Power Tips & Strategies for Mind Mapping Software.
+Compiled from the fourth edition of my ebook, Power Tips & Strategies for Mind Mapping Software.